FOR IMMEDIATE RELEASE

 New Industry Digital Badges Bestow Benefits on Linked Learning Students, Signal Quality Programs to Employers

-Students in select, certified Linked Learning pathways can soon earn industry digital badges that signify their achievements and grant them special benefits such as internships and financial support from partnering employers, the Linked Learning Alliance announced today.
+Students in select, certified Linked Learning pathways can soon benefit from industry digital badges that signify their achievements and grant them special advantages such as internships and financial support from partnering employers, the Linked Learning Alliance announced today.
 Digital badges are a critical enhancement of Linked Learning’s certification program, which establishes shared standards, requirements, and definitions of quality in high school pathways.

 “We are proud to partner with employers like Sutter Health Plus who value the skills and expertise that our students learn in certified pathways,” said Anne Stanton, president of the Linked Learning Alliance.
 “The Alliance aims to recruit even more health systems to endorse this badge, and based on what we learn, to create many more industry badges in other sectors across our economy.”